flarum/framework/framework/core/README.md

 - **Contribute code.** Start by becoming familiar with Flarum's source code and its [Architecture](https://github.com/flarum/core/wiki/Architecture).
 Then have a look at what needs to be done in the list above, and see if there's anything you can help out with.
 See below for instructions on submitting a Pull Request.

 - **Participate in discussion.** Review the [wiki](https://github.com/flarum/core/wiki) and [issues](https://github.com/flarum/core/issues) and contribute your constructive thoughts.
-We'd also love to hear general feedback on the [Flarum Development Forum](http://discuss.flarum.org).
+We'd also love to hear general feedback on the [Flarum Development Forum](http://discuss.flarum.org) and on #flarum on irc.freenode.net.

 - **Spread the word.** Know someone who could help out?
 Please share this project with them!